 Other Bobby sighed.
 “You buy that I’m from somewhere else.
 A different timeline or an alternate dimension.
 You buy that, right?”

 Bobby looked the other guy up and down.
 No way was he someone in a costume.
 No way was he a prank.
 How did Bobby know?
 Not sure, but he knew.
 The fact that he kept making stuff appear and disappear helped.
-He nodded.

 The guy met Bobby’s eyes.
 “So is Danny.”

 “Danny Denton Decker is not from your timeline.
 He’s from mine.”
 Other Bobby sipped his drink.
 “The Danny born in your universe died in his crib in the hospital.
 Someone swapped them out.
 Brought your Danny from an alternate timeline, from my timeline, and switched him with the corpse of the Danny Decker who died in a hospital nursery.”

 “Seriously?”
 He moved into Bobby’s view and waved at the expanse, gestured at himself.
 “What the heck am I?”